cpowell720/thenewsprint.co/_posts/2015-02-01-homescreen-february-2015.markdown

 Foremost, I am in love with the “Files” tab.
 I deal with hundreds of email attachments every week and this is the most painless way I have found to deal with the multitude of attachments.

 I have absolutely no use for the built-in calendar in Outlook, as it appears to be a blatant rip off of Fantastical 2.
+I've been testing a new calendar app that may have both Fantastical 2 and Outlook beat, so we'll see where that goes in the next little while.

 Lastly, [Ben Brooks](http://brooksreview.net) has mentioned a few times that the deal breaker for Outlook in his books is the fact that Outlook routes your mail through their own servers to handle email scheduling and other features.
 Ben is entirely correct in pointing out this security flaw and some people may want to keep this in mind.
 I, however, have had Mailbox running on every device I own in the background because I really like Mailbox's auto-swiping features.
 As a result, since my email is already routed through Mailbox’s servers, I would be a hypocrite to denounce Outlook’s process.
 I’ve already jumped off the security cliff, so I may as well make the best of the situation and use the best email app I can find.